onedr0p/home-ops/README.md

 This repository _is_ my homelab Kubernetes cluster in a declarative state.
 [Flux2](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

-[Renovatebot](https://github.com/renovatebot/renovate) keeps my application charts and container images up-to-date by scanning my repo and opening pull requests when it notices updates.

-[Actions Runner Controller](https://github.com/summerwind/actions-runner-controller) operates a self-hosted Github runner in my cluster which I use to generate and apply Sealed Secrets to my cluster.

 Feel free to open a [Github issue](https://github.com/onedr0p/k3s-gitops/issues/new) or join the k8s@home [Discord](https://discord.gg/DNCynrJ) if you have any questions.

 ## :computer:&nbsp; Cluster setup

 See my project over at [home-operations](https://github.com/onedr0p/home-operations) for how I provisioned my nodes and other work that supports running this cluster.

+## :robot:&nbsp; Automate all the things!

+- [Kured](https://github.com/weaveworks/kured) to apply OS patches to my nodes.
+- [System Controller Upgrader](https://github.com/rancher/system-upgrade-controller) to apply updates to Kubernetes.
+- [Renovate](https://github.com/renovatebot/renovate) keeps my application charts and container images up-to-date by scanning my repo and opening pull requests when it notices updates.
+- [Actions Runner Controller](https://github.com/summerwind/actions-runner-controller) operates a self-hosted Github runner in my cluster which I use to generate and apply Sealed Secrets to my cluster.

 ## :globe_with_meridians:&nbsp; Networking